Gillian Chung: 2008 photo scandal

 In January and February 2008, sexually explicit photos of Edison Chen with a number of Hong Kong female celebrities were leaked online.
 The scandal involved Chung, as well as Bobo Chan and Cecilia Cheung, amongst others.
 The pictures tarnished Chung's "squeaky-clean image", and she apologized to the public for being naive and silly.
 Her subsequent television appearance on Jade Solid Gold triggered over 500 complaints to TVB, while the Hong Kong Broadcasting Authority received over 1200.
 Other promotion events were cancelled.

 Chung was dropped from performing in the 2008 Summer Olympics opening ceremony by director Zhang Yimou.
 She was originally set to appear in Chen Kaige's film Forever Enthralled and Oliver Stone's W., but her scenes were left on the cutting room floor.

 Marriage

-In July 2017, Chung met Michael Lai, a Taiwanese gynecologists', while filming Tree in the River in Taiwan and they were in a relationship in October.
+In July 2017, Chung met Michael Lai, a Taiwanese gynecologist, while filming Tree in the River in Taiwan and they were in a relationship in October.
 On 1 February 2018, Chung announced her engagement with Lai on Instagram, with a photo of a diamond ring given by her fiancé.
 The pair held a wedding ceremony in Los Angeles on 26 May, and one in Hong Kong on 20 December.
 The couple separated in March 2020.